Lucsantosg/CloudLogAnalysis/index.md

 For more information on how to launch Kibana in other regions, see [Navigating to Kibana from a web browser](/docs/services/CloudLogAnalysis/kibana/launch.html#launch_Kibana_from_browser).

-**Note:** When you launch Kibana, if you get a message that indicates *bearer token not valid*, check your permissions in the space.
+**Note:** When you launch Kibana, if you get a message that indicates *bearer token not valid*, check your permissions in the account.
 This message is an indication that your user ID does not have permissions to see logs.

-## Next steps
-{: #next_steps}

-Customize Kibana to view and analyze your log data.
+Next, customize Kibana to view and analyze your log data.
 For more information, see [Viewing and analyzing logs](/docs/services/CloudLogAnalysis/kibana/analyzing_logs_Kibana.html#analyzing_logs_Kibana)